 The Proposer should provide detailed information about the experience and qualifications of the Proposer's assigned personnel considered key to the success of the project.

-No personnel shall be proposed with less than four years’ experience in the specific field/area for which they are proposed.
 The State expects that personnel described in the response must be available by the beginning of the project or phase for which they are proposed and committed to the project or phase for its duration.
 Once a contract is executed the Contractor’s key personnel assigned to this Contract shall not be replaced without the written consent of the State.
 Such consent shall not be unreasonably withheld or delayed provided an equally qualified replacement is offered.
 In the event that any State or Contractor personnel become unavailable due to resignation, illness, or other factors, excluding assignment to project outside this contract, outside of the State’s or Contractor’s reasonable control, as the case may be, the State or the Contractor, as the case may be, shall be responsible for providing an equally qualified replacement in time to avoid delays in completing tasks.

-Contractor staff will work onsite at the United 12 building, located at 8585 Archives Avenue, Baton Rouge, LA 70809 unless otherwise approved in writing by the SOS Project Manager.
+Contractor staff will work on-site at the United 12 building, located at 8585 Archives Avenue, Baton Rouge, LA 70809 unless otherwise approved in writing by the SOS Project Manager.
 Exceptions may be granted only on a limited basis where it is in the best interest of the Department.
 Under no circumstance will the Department consider requests for work to be completed outside of the continental United States.
 Fluent English must be communicated, both written and orally by the Contractor staff.

 Proposed staff qualification should include education, training, technical experience, functional experience, specific dates and names of employers, relevant and related experience, past and present projects with dates and responsibilities and any applicable certifications.
-Response should also specifically include the role and responsibilities of each person on this project, their planned level of effort, their anticipated duration of involvement, and their on-site availability.
+Response should also specifically include the role and responsibilities of each person on this project, their planned level of effort, their anticipated duration of involvement, and their on-site.
 Customer references (name, title, company name, address, and telephone number) should be provided for the cited projects in the individual resumes.
-Contractor staff must be able to pass a background check and be eligible to obtain a security clearance.

 The proposer should provide this information in the format defined in APPENDIX B. The evaluation committee will consider: